How to choose the pepperomia soil?

 If your Peperomia’s soil remains damp beyond the two-week watering mark, disaster could be looming!
 Without proper aeration and drainage, root rot can develop in no time – leading to an unhappy ending for this beloved houseplant.

-The most obvious sign that you’ve used the wrong soil mix is the appearance of the Peperomia leaves.
+The most obvious sign that you’ve used the wrong soil mix is the appearance of the Peperomia leaves turning yellow, brown, or curling.

-When cared for properly, the Peperomia plant is a beautiful addition to any home.
+When cared for properly with the right peperomia soil, the Peperomia plant is a beautiful addition to any home.
 However, if its leaves are drooping and curling—a sure sign of dehydration—then it may be time to give your houseplant some extra TLC!
 This can happen when soil fails in retaining enough moisture that would ultimately halt water loss through transpiration.

 If your soil becomes overly saturated with water, it can be a death sentence for the roots of plants.
 With root rot comes yellowing leaves – sadly this is often the first sign that something has gone wrong beneath the surface.